neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 This includes most browsers based on Firefox Quantum (Version 57+), Chromium and Edge.

 ### Wkhtml dependencies
 - libmagickwand
 - libXrender1
 - libfontconfig1
 - libXext6

+### Pageres dependencies
+- PhantomJS
+- NPM
+- fontconfig

 ### Third Party Services
 To provide all api features, passwords may use third party services depending on the settings.